 The date September 11 is seen as a date of remembrance around the western world of the Islamic terror attacks that occurred in the United States in 2001.
-The attacks that destroyed the World Trade Center towers in New York City and damaged the Pentagon building in Washington DC killed 3,000 people and began the War on Terror we are still fighting and living with consequences of today.
+The attacks that destroyed the World Trade Center towers in New York City and damaged the Pentagon building in Washington DC killed 3,000 people and began the War on Terror we are still fighting and living with the consequences of today.

 But it should also be remembered that on this date September 11 another major historical event occurred.
-That is 1973 Chilean coup d’état which saw the removal of the nation’s Marxist President Salvador Allende and the ascension of Military General Augusto Pinochet to Presidency who ruled Chile until 1990.
+That is 1973 Chilean coup d’état which saw the removal of the nation’s Marxist President Salvador Allende and the ascension of Military General Augusto Pinochet to the Presidency who ruled Chile until 1990.

 The conventional history of 9/11 in Chile is that Allende a democratically elected President in 1970 was removed under the direction of the CIA and the economic crisis in the nation was the result of economic warfare undertaken by the United States due to Allende’s socialist economic program being a threat to US capitalists’ interests.
 Pinochet then oversaw a brutal dictatorship which tortured and killed his political opponents and unleashed a wave of terror on the nation.